Armstrong Agoreyo’s Fluid Boundaries at Artcore Gallery – A Poetic Exploration of Identity, Memory and Material

 Armstrong Agoreyo ‘Ambivalence of a Trickster’

 Agoyero is a magician with a pencil, using drawing and collaged paper to create captivating images with intriguing titles such as Ambivalence of a Trickster, which depicts a majestic looking tortoise held aloft by person with their tattoo-covered back towards the viewer.
-With the drawing Before the Dawn, Agoyero creates an optical illusion where a figure emerges from an intricate tree-like structure, and a spherical shape – which could be a globe or a pregnant belly – becomes the focal point of the image.
+With the drawing Before the Dawn, Agoreyo creates an optical illusion where a figure emerges from an intricate tree-like structure, and a spherical shape – which could be a globe or a pregnant belly – becomes the focal point of the image.
 A cat’s face stares out of the image and a pair of chickens are perched on top of the tree’s branches.
 Echoes of the Wild is a ghostly, half-formed portrait with one eye looking pensively at the viewer, created using cross-hatching strokes and bold pencil marks.

 Armstrong Agoreyo ‘Before the Dawn’

-Agoreyo, who studied Fine Art at the University of Benin and completed his Masters degree at the University of Derby in 2023, brings a deeply rooted sense of storytelling to his practice.
+Agoreyo, who studied Fine Art at the University of Benin and completed his Masters degree at the University of Derby in 2024, brings a deeply rooted sense of storytelling to his practice.
 His works celebrate African heritage and resilience, bridging temporal and cultural divides through meticulous craftsmanship.
 This sensibility is further informed by his early experiences, which instilled in him a strong awareness of tradition, narrative, and social consciousness.
 Agoreyo developed his unique paper collage style – which involves layering fragments from printed materials – during his studies at the University of Benin.
 His colorful collaged compositions investigate themes of cultural memory and social justice.

-At Artcore Gallery, Agoreyo presents two large-scale collaged works, each alive with a vibrant palette and imagery that echoes the richness of Yoruba tradition within Nigerian culture.
+At Artcore Gallery, Agoreyo presents three large-scale collaged works, each alive with a vibrant palette and imagery that echoes the richness of Yoruba tradition within Nigerian culture.
 In one, a winged figure appears alongside a cockerel – an emblem central to Yoruba creation myth and spiritual practice.
 Here, the bird carries profound significance, bound to the shaping of the earth itself and the sacred act of establishing land.

 Agoreyo’s commitment to sustainability and social engagement is evident not only in his materials but also in his broader artistic ethos.
 As the founder of Think Artista creative movement centred on accessibility, healing, and community-building through art, Agoreyo extends his practice beyond the studio.
 This ethos of inclusivity and transformation is echoed throughout Fluid Boundaries, where art becomes both a reflective and regenerative force.